 Have you ever gone to the dentist’s office for a cleaning appointment and noticed that the dental hygienist or dentist was taking measurements of your gums?
-Are you curious what all the poking and prodding was all about?
+Are you curious what all that recording is all about?
 Read on for an explanation of why it is important to check your gums as a part of regular preventative care.

 What Is Periodontal Charting?

 Periodontal charting is a way of measuring the space between a tooth and the gum tissue next to it.
 A dentist or dental hygienist uses an instrument called a probe and gently inserts it into this space.
 This probe has markings like a tape measure that shows them how deep it can reach into the space to check the health of your gums.

 Your dental professional takes six measurements per tooth to ensure that all areas are accounted for.
 Along with the measurements, they also check for bleeding of the gum tissue and areas of gum recession.
 Healthy tissue measures 1 to 3 millimetres and fits snugly around the tooth.
 Areas of concern measure 4 millimetres and deeper due to plaque and bacteria causing the tissue to be inflamed and pull away from the tooth.
 Areas with higher readings tend to be more sensitive to probing.
 In severely diseased areas, sometimes probing depths can reach up to 12 millimetres.
 These problem areas are often referred to as periodontal pockets and are often challenging to keep clean at home.

 Periodontal charting is an important step in the detection of gum disease.
 It causes inflammation of the gumline, and can lead to loss of the bone that surrounds the teeth.
 Gum disease can be painless, so it may go undetected without preventative dental care, but symptoms commonly include sensitive gums that bleed easily, especially when brushing or flossing.
 Gum recession is also another classic sign of gum disease.